Sen-Yao/Traffic-Sign-Recognition/README.md

 Download the Chinese Traffic Sign Database from here[https://nlpr.ia.ac.cn/pal/trafficdata/recognition.html].
 Ensure the images are placed in the Dataset/CTSD directory as required.

+Download the German Traffic Sign Recognition Benchmark (GTSRB) from here[https://benchmark.ini.rub.de/].
+Ensure the images are placed in the Dataset/GTSRB directory as required.

 ## Dependencies

 List of dependencies can be found in the requirements.txt file.
 Some key dependencies include: